MoonZoon/MoonZoon/docs/backend.md

 1. _"Why virtual actors and not microservices / event sourcing / standard actors / CRDTs / blockchain / orthogonal persistence / ..?"_
    - Virtual actors allow you to start with a small simple project and they won't stop you while you grow.
    - You can combine virtual actors with other concepts - why don't leverage event sourcing to manage the actor state?
-   - There is a chance the architecture and security will be improved by implementing actors as single-threaded isolated Wasm modules.
+   - There is a chance the architecture and security will be improved by implementing actors as isolated single-threaded _Wasm_ modules.
    - There are open-source virtual actor frameworks battle-tested in production.
 And there are also related research papers - especially for Orleans.

 1. _"What about transactions, backups, autoscaling, deploying, storage configuration, ..?"_
    - I try to respect Gall’s Law - "A complex system that works is invariably found to have evolved from a simple system that worked."
    - So let's start with a single server, simple implementation and minimum features.
 "Deploy to Heroku" button would be nice.
    - There are research papers about virtual actors and things like transactions.
-It will take time but the architecture will allow to add many new features if needed.
+It will take time but the architecture will allow to add many new features when needed.